 So what’s a Market Segment?
-It’s simply a subset of potential customers with similar needs and preferences.
+It’s simply a subset of potential customers with similar needs, preferences and communication channels.

-TIP: A market segment is a group of potential customers with similar needs and preferences.
+TIP: A market segment is a group of potential customers with similar needs, preferences and communication channels.

 The primary purpose of segmenting a market is to focus limited resources to achieve the best results.
 Not everyone wants or needs your product.
 You want to focus on those who do.

 Market segmentation benefits all parts of your business.
-Your marketing team can target potential customers with a message that resonates with their need.
+Your marketing team can target potential customers with a message that resonates with their needs.
 Your sales team can identify better sales opportunities.
 And these are just two examples.
-Market segmentation helps your entire organization to focus their efforts on activities that yield the best results.
+Market segmentation helps your entire organization to focus its efforts on activities that yield the best results.

 There is a chicken and egg dilemma when defining Market Segments.
 Do I define the profile of an ideal customer first then identify the Market Segment or do I define the Market Segment and then identify the ideal customer?
 There isn’t a right or wrong approach.
 Both methods will produce a good result.